-Investment costs [MUSD 2019 /MW] 2018 2020 2030 2050
+Investment costs [M Investment costs [MUSD 2019 /MW] 2020 2030 2050

+This Technology Catalogue

-Catalogues New Catalogue (2021)
+Catalogues Viet Nam Technology Catalogue (2021)

-Catalogues Existing Catalogue (2019)

-Viotaron doto Local data I
+Viet Nam data Local data I

-Vietnam data Local data II
+vict Nam data Local data II

+·

-T Danish technology catalogue
+Danish technology catalogue

 International data IRENA

-uata IEA WEO 19
+IEA WEO 19

 Projection Learning curve - cost trend [%]

-As for the uncertainty of investment cost data, the following approach was followed: For 2020, the lower and upper bound of uncertainty are derived from the cost span in the various sources analysed.
+As for the uncertainty of investment cost data, the following approach was followed: for 2020, the lower and upper bound of uncertainty are derived from the cost span in the various sources analyzed.
 For 2050, the central estimate is based on a learning rate of 12.5% and an average capacity deployment from the STEPS and SDS scenarios of the World Energy Outlook 2019 (see Appendix 2: Forecasting the cost of electricity production technologies).
 The 2050 uncertainty range combines cost spans of 2020 with the uncertainty related to the technology deployment and learning: a learning rate range of 10-15% and the capacity deployment pathways proper of STEPS and SDS scenarios are considered to evaluate the additional uncertainty.
 The upper bound of investment cost, for example, will therefore be calculated as the upper bound for 2020 plus a cost development based on the scenario with a learning rate of 10% combined with the scenario with the lowest deployment towards 2050.